Error Code E 291

 Steps

-1. Turn off power AND shut off gas supply Switch the furnace power off at the disconnect switch near the unit AND at the circuit breaker.
-Locate the gas shutoff valve on the gas line leading to the furnace and turn it to the OFF position (perpendicular to the pipe).
-If you smell gas at any point, leave the area immediately and call your gas company from outside.
+1. Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF.
+Turn the gas shutoff valve to the OFF position (handle perpendicular to the pipe).
+If you smell gas, leave immediately and call your gas company.

 How to Verify